setterlee/spf/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## History

+**This section will be used to take personal notes about this development**

+11/25/2022:

+- Model created and deployed with amplify studio
+- Base project created with flutter cli
+- After see the flutter documentation and understand the main concept to develop the UI using flutter widgets, I will start with the login page.
+- New app name: Rat Race Tracker